mets/METS-schema/METS2.md

 ### METS 2 schema

 The changes in the METS 2 schema all serve to simplify usage by making the schema more consistent and by removing some rarely-used features.
-As METS 2 is not backwards-compatible with METS 1, there is a new namespace URI for the schema: http://www.loc.gov/METS/v2
+As METS 2 is not backwards-compatible with METS 1, there is a new namespace URI for the schema: `http://www.loc.gov/METS/v2`.

+Work in progress on the [draft METS 2 schema](https://github.com/mets/METS-schema/blob/mets2/v2/mets.xsd) is in the [mets2 branch](https://github.com/mets/METS-schema/tree/mets2) of the [METS schema repository](https://github.com/mets/METS-schema).

 METS 2 reorganizes the major sections of the METS file.
 It uses a parallel organization for all major sections of the METS file by: